 You can easily get to Mt.
-Baldy in about 1 and 15 minutes from anywhere in Orange County.
-At the top of the mountain, they offer skiing, snowboarding, and tubing.
+Baldy in 1 hour and 30 minutes from anywhere in Orange County.
 My favorite part about Mt.
 Baldy is that you don’t have to go very far up the mountain to find the snow.
-On Thursday, my children and I went half way up and stopped on the side of the road to play.
-We also brought our own snow sleds too!
+My children and I like to go half way up and then stop on the side of the road to play.
+We also prefer to bring our own snow sleds.

-Big Bear Lake is a unique mountain resort surrounded by the beautiful San Bernardino National Forest.
+Big Bear is a unique mountain resort surrounded by the beautiful San Bernardino National Forest.
 Activities include skiing, snowboarding, sledding, and cross-country skiing.
 The drive to get to Big Bear is fairly quick too.
-About a 1-3 hour drive from any major city in Southern California.
+It’s about a 1-3 hour drive from any major city in Southern California.
 Other fun activities in the area include visiting the Big Bear Alpine Zoo, the Big Bear Discovery Center and inner tubing at Big Bear Snow Play.

 Lake Arrowhead is another mountain top community located in the San Bernardino National Forest.
-It is a great place to spend a weekend playing in the snow.
+It’s a great place to spend a weekend playing in the snow.
 Families can stay at a cottage near the lake and head over to the Lake Arrowhead Village for some shopping and eating.
 There are also numerous day hikes around the area.

 Palomar Mountain is a hidden gem surrounded by the The Cleveland National Forest.
 Home to Palomar Mountain State Park and the Palomar Observatory, the Palomar Mountains include peaks ranging from 3000-6000 feet above sea level.
 If you decide to play in the snow at Palomar Mountain State Park, an Adventure Pass is required.